Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Evaluation of the Qubit-Binary System

 \subsection{Numerical Results}

 We used the CVX package \cite{cvx,gb08} to find numerical solutions for the examples of this convex optimization problem.
 Also \cite{cvxquad} provides the CVX functions for the von-Neumann entropy functions.
-The output-constrained rate-distortion function is numerically evaluated for the following set of examples with fixed $q_0=1/2$ and $\rho_1 = 1/2$ parameters and different off-diagonal values.
+The OC rate-distortion function is numerically evaluated for the following set of examples (a), (b), (c) and (d) with fixed $q_0=1/2$ and $\rho_1 = 1/2$ parameters and different off-diagonal values:

+with the purity values $\Tr{\rho_a^2} = 0.500$, $\Tr{\rho_b^2} = 0.537$, $\Tr{\rho_c^2} = 0.618$ and $\Tr{\rho_d^2} = 0.839$.
 These rate-distortion functions are plotted in Figure \ref{fig:figure_ratedist1}, which shows that starting from a maximally mixed state (Ex.1.), as the source state becomes purer, it requires less communication rate to maintain the same level of entanglement fidelity.

 In the case of a pure source state, the rate-distortion function reduces to a single point at the no transmission rate.
 This is intuitively acceptable as the pure state is independent of the reference state.
 So the receiver can generate random outcomes independent of the source.
 However, the entanglement fidelity distortion will not be zero because the measurement collapses the state into deterministic outcomes and hence it will not fully recover the source state.
 On the contrary, the maximally mixed state has the maximum dependence on the reference state which requires the maximum rate of transmission to recover the state with the same level of distortion.